documently/documently/README.md

 # documently

-A comprehensive framework for building fast websites. documently transforms a directory of HTML templates, plaintext files, and assets into a parallel directory of HTML, CSS, and JavaScript files.
-Forget plugins and starter kits, documently has everything you need to build blazing fast websites from static files.
+A comprehensive toolkit for building fast websites. documently converts a directory of HTML templates, plaintext files, and assets into a directory of HTML, CSS, and JS files.

-## Beliefs
+## Beliefs and Goals

-* **Comprehensive** &rarr; Everything you need to build a fairly standard website is included out of the box, without needing to install or configure a set of third-party tools
+* **Be Comprehensive** → Everything needed to build a website is included out of the box, without needing to install or configure a set of third-party tools
-* **Opinionated** &rarr; Questions that typically might be left to the developer are instead answered by the framework.
-Rather than third-parties needing to come up with their own solutions, if something is useful, it ends up in the framework
-* **Minimal Configuration** &rarr; Most things are set up by default to work in a useful, unsurprising way; however, in some cases, breaking out of the typical patterns is possible
+* **Provide Reasonable Defaults** → Most things are set up by default to work in a helpful, unsurprising way; when needed, these defaults can be broken out of to enable specialized scenarios
-* **For Websites** &rarr; documently is not just another SPA serializer.
-  Instead, it encourages the developer to think in the terms of the web: pages, links, and external assets
+* **Build Fast Websites** → Plain websites are already fast, but optional optimizations are provided to make them even faster
+* **Enable Accessibility** → Accessibility—a crucial and uncompromisable quality
+  of all websites—is enforced at every opportunity

+For more details on documently's philosophy and origins, see the [about page][about].

 ## Features

+* HTML templates with embedded Ruby to dynamically generate markup
+* Template helpers to make generating elements like links and dates easier
+* Transformation of Markdown to HTML
+* A Ruby API for interacting with content
-* An incremental build system that means you never generate more of your site than you need to
+* An incremental build system which only regenerates the parts of the website that have changed
-* A [progressive enhancement plugin][supercharge] that makes your fast website *even faster*
+* An optional [progressive enhancement plugin][navigate] for additional speed improvements like link preloading and in-memory page transitions
-* A build pipeline for documents and assets that includes transpilation, versioning, minification, and other optimizations
+* A build pipeline for documents and assets that performs various optimizations like minification and versioning
-* A directory structure with sensible locations for all kinds of files
+* A predefined directory structure with sensible locations for all kinds of files
-* Support for HTML templates with embedded Ruby snippets
-* Support for transforming Markdown to HTML
-* Template helpers to make generating links and dates easier

 ## Getting Started